Can you do Disney World in 3 days?

 Start with Hollywood Studios first, then Animal Kingdom (if you want to do both in one day).

-The addition of Toy Story Land and the coming addition of Star Wars Land, has made Hollywood Studios a competitive theme park.
+The addition of Toy Story Land and Star Wars: Galaxy’s Edge, has made Hollywood Studios a competitive theme park.

 - Watch Beauty and the Beast, Sunset Boulevard